cbodley/nexus/TUTORIAL.md

 	auto conn = nexus::quic::connection{acceptor};
 	acceptor.accept(conn);

-Unlike nexus::quic::client::connect() which returns immediately without waiting for the connection handshake, accept() only completes once the handshake is successful.
+Unlike `nexus::quic::client::connect()` which returns immediately without waiting for the connection handshake, `nexus::quic::acceptor::accept()` only completes once the handshake is successful.

 ### Connection

-Once a generic QUIC connection (class nexus::quic::connection) has been connected or accepted, it can be used both to initiate outgoing streams with connect():
+Once a generic QUIC connection (`class nexus::quic::connection`) has been connected or accepted, it can be used both to initiate outgoing streams with `nexus::quic::connection::connect()`:

 	auto stream = nexus::quic:stream{};
 	conn.connect(stream);